 Athletes and coaches work together to develop mutual trust and respect.
 Athletes are expected to ask questions when they don’t understand or need clarification.
 Athletes are expected to keep coaches informed of any issues that may impact training or racing performance (e.g. homework, injury, lack of sleep, appointments and other obligations, etc.).
 It is the combined responsibility of coaches and athletes to make the most of each day out on the hill.

-Training does not necessarily imply gates
+-- Training does not necessarily imply gates --

+A substantial portion of training, in fact, will not be in gates.
+Coaches determine the appropriate training, based on a variety of factors, including the athletes’ skill, development, and needs.
 Training activity may involve gates, fitness, video review, focused freeskiing, drills, powder skiing, glades, etc., at the discretion of the coaches.

-When registering with USSA, the athlete must designate Catamount Ski Team as their program.
-Tri-State membership will be processed automatically as a part of the USSA registration process.
+The appropriate memberships must be purchased when registering for the Catamount program.
+When registering with USSS, the athlete must designate Catamount Ski Team as their program.
+Tri-State membership will be processed automatically as a part of the USSS registration

-- All Early Season Discounts will be applied at check out
+- All Early Season Discounts will be applied at checkout